-After debating whether Snapchat is a viable marketing platform, you'll want to know how often you should be posting on social media.
+After debating whether TikTok is a viable marketing platform, you'll want to know how often you should post on social media.

 As a social media manager, you want to achieve the best result from each social media post.
 There has to be a good time and a bad time to post, right?

 In this guide, we'll answer this proverbial question so that your content can reach a wider audience.

 - How often should you post on social media